runlikeforrestgump/emacs/README.md

         * <code>-</code> means that the buffer's current directory is local.
         * <code>@</code> means that the buffer's current directory is remote.
     * -
     * The name of the selected frame.
-The initial frame's name is F1, and subsequent frames are usually name F2, F3, and so on.
+The initial frame's name is F1, and subsequent frames are usually named F2, F3, and so on.
     * The name of the buffer, which is usually the same name as the file you are editing.
 For buffers that aren't associated with files, the buffer name is surrounded by asterisks.
     * Position in the file.
         * <code>All</code> means that the entire buffer is visible.